xxjsweezeyxx/xxjsweezeyxx/README.md

+Just a small time streamer and coding enthusiast trying to create entertaining stuff for people to enjoy!

 Creator of *Lord Bottington*, a Discord Bot written in Python using Pycord, Discord wrapper for python.
 + ❗[Invite Lord Bottington to Your Guild](https://discord.com/oauth2/authorize?client_id=1092515783025889383&scope=bot&permissions=0)